Redundancy | Genuine Redundancy | Employment Lawyers

 The employer may also be required to consider redeployment overseas, or whether the redundant employee would be suitable for a new role after a reasonable training period.
 It also may not matter whether an alternative role is inferior or involves less remuneration; it generally speaking must still be considered as an option.
 It all depends on the individual circumstances.

 As mentioned above, if the redundancy of an employee is genuine, they will not be able to bring a successful unfair dismissal claim against their former employer.
 Even if the dismissal was not a genuine redundancy, it does not necessarily follow that the dismissal was unfair.
-The Fair Work Commission must also be satisfied that the dismissal was harsh, unjust or unreasonable.
+To find that a person was unfairly dismissed, the Fair Work Commission must be satisfied that the dismissal was harsh, unjust or unreasonable.

 If you are made genuinely redundant under the terms of the Fair Work Act 2009, you may be entitled to receive redundancy or severance pay.
 Not all employees are entitled to redundancy pay; for example, employees who have been employed for less than 12 months, contract employees and casual employees are not entitled.